Bell Ringing

-If you are interested in learning how to ring the bells in Tickenham Church, please contact our Secretary, Mandy Banks on 07972 696870.
+If you are interested in learning how to ring the bells in Tickenham Church, please contact Lynn Purcell on 07887 871535

 Our practice evenings are on Wednesdays between 8pm and 9pm in Tickenham Church